 NCAR provides world-class research programs, services, and facilities that enable the research community to advance our understanding of the sun-atmosphere system.
 These include the NCAR-Wyoming Supercomputing Center, the Mauna Loa Solar Observatory, two research aircraft, a transportable ground-based radar system, an atmospheric sounder, and other surface sensing systems.
+NCAR staff work in close partnership with academic and other researchers.
+In 2018, 90 percent of NCAR's 805 peer-reviewed publications were published in collaboration with authors at other institutions, and NCAR hosted academic visitors from 333 different institutions.
+NCAR provided support in field campaigns that included staff from a total of 40 institutions.

-&lt;sup>2 Scientific Support includes associate scientists, project scientists, post docs, software engineers, engineers, system support and technicians.
+&lt;sup>2 Scientific Support includes Associate Scientists, Project Scientists, Postdocs, Software Engineers, Engineers,

-&lt;sup>3 Other Staff includes administrative positions, managers, paid visitors, pilots, and mechanics.
+&lt;sup>3Other Staff includes Administrative positions, Managers, Paid Visitors, Pilots and Mechanics.